Walker-Xin/tutorial/second_year/talk/outline.md

 Let us explain this equation in lay man's terms.
 Here $\lambda$ is called an affine parameter that 'plays the role of time'.
 The $\Gamma$ terms are a set of very complicated functions that depend on the metric.
 The equation then says that the second derivative of one coordinate is determined by the first derivatives of the other coordinates.
 Compare this to Newton's second law, we see that GR is a much more complicated theory.

 That is, the trajectory of a photon some spacetime is determined by the a set of coupled second order differential equations.
 This is then, in principle, a problem that can be solved by a computer.
 However, several other pieces of information are needed to solve this equation, such as the initial position and energy of the photon.
 Such information is actually not within the scope of GR, but is determined by the accretion disk model that eventually boils down to atomic physics of the disk material.

+### Ray Tracing

+What comes next is technically all computation and zero physics.
+To simulate the look of a black hole, or really its accretion disk, we need to solve the geodesic equation for photons emitted by the disk.
+Simulating all of the photons emitted by the disk wastes a lot of resource, as not all of them will reach the observer.
+Instead, we trace photons backwards from the observer to the disk.
+If we are only interested in the shape of the image, we can imagine a uniform disk emitting photons of the same energy.
+This is a simplification, but it is a good starting point.